New-to-School Student Booklets

 - About the Author (On the inside of the cover, write a dictated paragraph with the student's picture added.)

 Read Miss Bindergarten Gets Ready for Kindergarten.
 Graph how many boy animals and girl animals are in Miss Bindergarten's class.
 Compare Miss Bindergarten's class composition with ours.

 How did this new class do with this lesson?
 What went well?
 Are they following Clifford's Rules?
 Do they see themselves as the author and illustrator of their book?
 Do I have an idea of math and reading skills for each child?

-Teacher observation of who was able to follow the step-by-step directions.
+Teacher Observation: Who was able to follow the step-by-step directions?
 How many students understood "more than" and "less than?"
 Who was able to track and read the page?